The 11 Best Breweries in Brooklyn, NY

 333 Douglass Street, Brooklyn, NY 11217 | (718) 568-9673

-threes brewing best breweries brooklyn
+threes brewing gowanus taproom next exit brooklyn

-Photography courtesy of Threes Brewing
+Photography courtesy of @threesbrewing | Threes Brewing

-A perennial favorite, Threes Brewing made our list of the best breweries of 2018.
-Actually, we named it our best brewery of the year.
-Since then the brewery has continued to wow us with world class beers.
-From their pilsners, which landed in the top of our blind tasting, to their juicy hazies, and everything in between, Threes gets three cheers from us.
+Since then, the brewery has continued to wow us with world-class beers.
+From their pilsners, which landed at the top of our blind tasting, to their juicy hazies, and everything in between, Threes gets three cheers from us.

-Threes is a one-of-a-kind brewery and for us a must-stop if you’re in Brooklyn.
+Threes is a one-of-a-kind brewery and, for us, a must-stop if you’re in Brooklyn.

 Learn more